 3. Theologically real penitence; sorrow or deep contrition for sin, as an offense and dishonor to God, a violation of his holy law.
 This is genuine repentance, and is accompanied and followed by a lifelong change of conduct.

-Repentance is a change of mind resulting in a change of conduct, or a conversion from sin to godliness.
+Repentance is a change of mind resulting in full submission to God and a change of conduct, or a conversion from sin to godliness.

-Godly sorrow worketh repentance to salvation.
-(2 Cor 7, Mat 3).
-Repentance is the relinquishment of any practice, that is offensive to God and a genuine change of attitude and conduct towards living more godly life.
+Repentance is the relinquishment of any practice that is offensive to God and a genuine change of attitude and conduct towards living a more godly life.

 The reference to God’s Two Witnesses being clothed in sackcloth is a metaphor for being clothed in humility and submissiveness to God, while mourning over the wickedness and sin in the Ekklesia and in the world.